Drawing, Design for Convair 880 Airplane Lavatory

-This is a Drawing.
-It was made for (as the client) General Dynamics Corporation.
+This is a drawing.
+It was drafted by Glen Boyle and from the office of Dorothy Draper & Co., Inc. and made for (as the client) General Dynamics Corporation.
 It is dated 1957 and we acquired it in 1977.
 Its medium is airbrushed gouache, brush and gold paint, graphite on illustration board.
 It is a part of the Drawings, Prints, and Graphic Design department.

 General Dynamics hired the firm of Dorothy Draper & Co., Inc. to design interiors for their new Convair 880 airplane - the first jet airplane to challenge the supremacy of Boeing's 707 model in the airline industry.
 An advocate for roomy, commodious spaces and an early proponent of plastic laminates, Draper designed a colorful, convenient plastic-laminate veneered bathroom interior that functioned efficiently and comfortably for consumer use.
 This drawing served as a model for the mock-up plane interior assembled in San Diego prior to fabrication of the production airplane.
 Convair 880s were purchased by TWA who used them with Dorothy Draper & Co. interiors.
 Only sixty-five 880s were produced over the lifetime of the production run from 1959 to 1962, and General Dynamics eventually withdrew from the airliner market.

 Our curators have highlighted 5 objects that are related to this one.
 Here are three of them, selected at random: